The purpose of the reformed Ofqual accredited A level, as set out in Ofqual’s Qualification Level Conditions and Requirements is as follows:

 Reformed Ofqual accredited AS will be linear in their structure, with all assessment at the end of the qualification.

-Learners will sit a terminal examination, and, in some cases, undertake non-exam assessment.
+Students will sit a terminal examination, and, in some cases, undertake non-exam assessment.

 The introduction of reformed Ofqual accredited AS and A levels will be phased.
 The subject timetable for AS and A level reform is as follows: